 - Unpasteurised or Pasteurised Vinegar?

 Last Updated on

 Pregnancy is a time when extra care and precaution must be exercised.
 A woman’s health goes through various changes like hormonal imbalance and weakening of the immune system.
-During this period, it is vital that you take care of yourself, and time and again, you will come across several tricks or remedies to get through the term.
+During this period, it is vital that she takes care of herself.
+If you are pregnant, too, you would have come across several tricks or remedies to get through the term.
 One such remedy is to consume apple cider vinegar.
 But, is it safe during pregnancy?
 Let’s find out!